 Importance of Studying Statistics

 Business leaders who have a solid background in statistics could have a very positive effect on the company’s bottom line.
-Rigorous programs such as the online masters in statistics offered by Michigan Tech provides those in business with a very real competitive edge – such as being able to conduct or readily evaluate quality control processes, perform assessments, and determine the major factors that can be used to predict growth outcomes.
+Rigorous programs such as the online masters in applied statistics offered by Michigan Tech provides those in business with a very real competitive edge – such as being able to conduct or readily evaluate quality control processes, perform assessments, and determine the major factors that can be used to predict growth outcomes.
 An education in statistics provides an enhanced capability to discern important relationships, such as how customers spend and when.

 The consideration of alternative business scenarios is enhanced with an understanding of how to best calculate the odds of success.
 Even participating in something as seemingly basic as survey research is best left in the hands of the applied statistician who understands how to ask for and obtain the most meaningful information from a survey – ensuring that the effort doesn’t fail.
 Statisticians also have expertise in producing and presenting results that inform the business practice and guide the decision-makers for stronger outcomes.